Member Insurance Program

 - Sensitive brokerage information required for enrolling in E&O insurance, such as finances, remains with a trusted, neutral third-party.

-Approximately 70% of IBAS members already take advantage of this program.
+More than 75% of IBAS members already take advantage of this program.

 Directors & Officers Insurance